HarshvardhanShah04/RosCar1/README.md

 ## 🧑‍💻 Note

 This was one of my early ROS 2 projects.
-Since then, I have continued improving my understanding and building more advanced systems.
+Since then, I have continued improving my understanding and building better systems.

 ---